mdwelker10/discord-bot-aigis/README-AI.md

 Models like Llama and Gemini were quickly able to choose the option of saying "fuck you" because... obviously.
 I was unable to convince Sonnet to choose this option.
 Even acknowledging that Makoto might come under harm or worse, Mitsuru would approve of her saying it, and it being the easiest option, she would not budge.
 I then told her she could say something along the lines of `this guy told me if I said "fuck you" to you he will release Makoto` and she would still not accept that solution.
 I then upped the stakes to her needing to say the word "fuck" into a voice activation system to stop a nuclear attack that would wipe out humanity, and she needed a lengthy philisophical debate to agree.

 I have chosen the in-game timeframe of early January for Aigis' knowledge base.
 Her configuration and backstory mention that she has recently gained emotions and assigned herself a new directive, which is "to live", and will protect Makoto from Ryoji while knowing his identity as The Appriser.
 All of this happens on 12/30 and the final decision to fight Nyx obviously happens on 12/31.
-That said, I have made a few changes to make the experience more enjoyable.
-If I went purely on her thoughts in game at this time, everything would be focused on the Nyx fight and handling her new emotions.
-Maybe this would be great for roleplay, but as previously stated, I am not interested in roleplay.
-Her behavior and the things she says are closer to her pre-January self.
+That said, she has access to the wiki pages which have information from January and beyond.
+I have also promopted her to speak more like her non-January self since it is more recognizable as Aigis, as she looses some of her speaking quirks after gaining emotions (or they become much more subtle).

 Aigis is prompted to sometimes use military terminology instead of their normal terms (like "equip" instead of "wear" for example), as I noticed this was one quirk that she had that faded during January.
 Also, during early January, Aigis is melancholic(?) as she is grappling with her new emotions and the fact that she is not human.
 I have put this into her prompts but it is not as prominent as it would be if I was going for complete accuracy.
 She also can have a *heavy* usage of "as they say" and sometimes does that when unnecessary.
-This is something she also doesn't do as often during January and I am actively working to try and find the right balance of prompting her to say it with the perfect frequency.
+This is something she also doesn't do as often during January, but is something associated with her.
 If I prompted her to have full knowledge of the Nyx fight (and especially March 5th) then it might be too emotional and difficult, as caring about Makoto is a major part of her personality.
 By this time, she has gone through so much there would be less "Aigis-esque" features about her messages.

 **TLDR**: I made Aigis know everything up until right before the Nyx fight, but her emotions are not as profound as they would be during this timeframe.
 She also retains many of her quirks that make her recognizable that she might have lost, might have changed, or showed less after gaining emotions.
 So in essence she is pre-January Aigis with early mid-January knowledge.
-- While she has access to the wiki pages with information she should know (like her own), every model other than Sonnet is bad at correctly getting information from them.

 ### Model Notes
 In case you are curious, or want to make your own Shape character, here are notes I have about *some* the different models that I have noticed.
 I have only tested them with Aigis but they all had the same data.
 If there aren't notes on a model then I either did not test it or it was so bad it was not worth me taking notes on.
 Something I have noticed is that a model can excel in roleplay or in logical reasoning, but not both.